Trail Logistics

 DOC huts

-Even if you plan to stay in DOC huts for the entire section of trail you plan to walk, you should also carry a tent as some huts will be full during the summer season.
-Carrying a tent is also an important safety precaution, providing shelter if conditions change or you are unable to reach your planned hut due to injury.
+Even if you plan to stay in DOC huts for the entire section of trail you plan to walk, we recommend you also carry a tent as some huts will be full during the summer season.
+A tent is also a great backup in the event of an injury or unexpected weather.

 Camping